-Perspective: Don’t trust single-dose doxycycline to prevent Lyme disease
+Can’t trust single-dose doxycycline to prevent Lyme disease.
+Perspective:

 Clinicians will often advise patients who have a tick bite to take a single dose of doxycycline to prevent Lyme disease.
 But this recommendation is based only on findings from one study, which showed that doxycycline prevented patients from developing an EM (or bull’s-eye) rash.
 It did not demonstrate that the antibiotic stopped patients from developing other manifestations of Lyme disease.

 I can’t trust single-dose doxycycline to prevent Lyme disease.
 A perspective: A single 200 mg dose of doxycycline administered orally was reported to have been successfully used to prevent the development of erythema migrans at the bite site of Ixodes scapularis ticks,” writes Wormser in an article entitled “Doxycycline for Prevention of Spirochetal Infections-Status Report.”

 Wormser offers no evidence that a single 200 mg dose of doxycycline is effective at preventing other manifestations of Lyme disease, besides an erythema migrans rash.

 Instead, he focuses on the prevention of a rash in a small study which he claims supports the prophylactic use of doxycycline to prevent Lyme disease.
 The study found 8 erythema migrans rashes at the site of a tick bite in individuals who were treated with a placebo.
 But only 1 erythema migrans rash at the site of a tick bite in individuals who were treated with a single 200 mg dose of doxycycline.
 A single dose of doxycycline may prevent a bull's-eye rash but not other manifestations of Lyme disease.
 Click To Tweet